 California 'house of horrors' parents sentenced to life in prison

-The California “house of horrors” parents who abused and tortured some of their 13 children were sentenced to life in prison Friday.
+The California “house of horrors” parents who abused and tortured 12 of their 13 children were sentenced to life in prison Friday with the possibility of parole after 25 years.

+Some of the children of the couple spoke in a packed courtroom ahead of their parents' sentencing.
+Judge Bernard Schwartz said the children were not allowed to be filmed or photographed by assembled members of the media at the Hall of Justice in Riverside.

 "Sometimes, I still have nightmares of things that have happened, like my siblings getting chained up or beaten," said one of the Turpins' sons in an impact statement he read to the courtroom.